-The CAASPP can be administered remotely to grades three through twelve students using the secure browser.
+The CAASPP can be administered remotely to students in grades three through twelve using the secure browser.
 Video monitoring occurs in the TDS.

 A student’s remote testing flag is defaulted to “No,” so it is important to note the following:

-- Students must have the remote test flag set to “Yes” to allow for communication and video monitoring.
+- Students must have the remote test flag set to “Yes” to allow for remote testing.

 - Students with the remote test flag set to “Yes” are presented with the Recording Device Check, the Sound and Video Playback Check, and the TTS check prior to entering the test.

 LEAs can download the CAASPP LEA-Level Student Test Assignment Report to view the video permission settings for students.

 The parent/guardian of a student who participates in remote testing must be notified that video monitoring is required for remote test administration.
 Parent/Guardian letter templates are available to use when notifying parents/guardians about the requirement for eligible students to complete 2022–23 testing.
 It is not necessary that an LEA collect explicit approval of video monitoring for a student to participate in remote testing; however, the student cannot be assessed remotely if a parent/guardian objects to having the child monitored via video during testing.